 CAN I REQUEST A PARTICULAR ROOMMATE?
-Yes, you can specify who you would like to live with.
+Yes, you can specify whom you would like to live with.
 You and your friend must each indicate your preference on your Resident Student Contract.
-Every attempt will be made to honor a roommate request, but only if both students have paid their University reservation deposits.
+Every attempt will be made to honor a roommate request, but only if both students have paid their University reservation deposits within the same time period.
+(A student who submits their deposit in November will not be placed with a friend who submits their deposit in June, for example.)